“Consult your dentist before trying new home remedies.”

 This is a critical distinction to understand.
 Many people search for an effective homemade toothpaste for cavities, hoping to reverse decay naturally.
 The following recipe is intended to do so–although with one important exception.

 By this, the enamel can be remineralized and in fact, in some cases, early-stage tooth decay can even be reversed.
 This is essentially the main objective behind any remineralizing toothpaste recipe.
-Actually, when tooth enamel is damaged to the point that a real cavity (a visible hole) is created, no homemade remedy or toothpaste can help, and one has to get the treatment from a dentist.
-Use a remineralizing product to stop minor issues from turning into major ones.
+While enamel loss is the main factor that leads to tooth decay, it is technically impossible to use home remedies or toothpastes to successfully treat an actual cavity that is visible (i.e., a hole), and the only way is to get the treatment from a dental professional.
+Apply a remineralizing product to keep the problems to a minimum before they become major.

 Is Homemade Toothpaste Safe?